mrdefenestrator/gitops-demo/README2.md

 - Implement linting and resource scanning of K8s manifests in CI pipeline
 - Update credentials for Grafana to use non-default
+- Implement TLS ingress and cert-manager for auto-provisioning of certificates

 ### Infrastructure